Renewable energy in South Korea: Geothermal energy

-South Korean capital of Seoul Metropolitan Government has announced that it plans to power public buildings with geothermal energy as part of the city's comprehensive climate action plan to achieve carbon neutrality by 2050.
+Seoul Metropolitan Government has announced that it plans to power public buildings with geothermal energy as part of the city's comprehensive climate action plan to achieve carbon neutrality by 2050.

-2050 Carbon Neutrality
+2050 carbon neutrality

 In 2020, South Korea declared that it would seek to achieve carbon neutrality by 2050.
 In April 2021, the country pledged to end all new financing for coal-fired power plants abroad.

 The country has raised its share of green programs above the average of members of the Organisation for Economic Co-operation and Development's Development Assistance Committee (DAC) and tripled its "ODA loans for green projects by 2025."

 Korea held the Green Growth Cooperation Summit in May 2021.
 In August 2021, the National Assembly declared that it would achieve its goal of reaching net zero emissions by 2050, shortly after the establishment of the Presidential Commission on Carbon Neutrality and Green Growth.